Toxocara Canis and Toxascaris Leonina: Roundworms of Dogs and Puppies

 Step Four: Finally Back in the Intestine and Ready to Settle Down

 Once back in the intestine, the larvae complete their maturation and begin to mate.
-The first eggs are laid about one week after the larvae have arrived in the intestine and finished molting into their adult stages (about 4 to 5 weeks after infection has first occurred).
-From here the cycle repeats.
+The first eggs are laid about one week after the larvae have arrived in the intestine and finished molting into their adult stages (about 4 to 5 weeks after the infection has first occurred).
+From here, the cycle repeats.

 Why Is Infection Bad?

 Roundworm infection can have numerous negative effects.
 It is a common cause of diarrhea in young animals and can cause vomiting as well.
 Sometimes the worms themselves are vomited up which can be alarming as they can be quite large with females reaching lengths of up to seven inches.
 The worms consume the host’s food and can lead to unthriftiness and a classical “pot-bellied” appearance.
-Very heavy infections can lead to pneumonia as the worms migrate and, if there are enough worms, the intestine can actually become obstructed.
+Very heavy infections can lead to pneumonia as the worms migrate and if there are enough worms, the intestine can actually become obstructed.